 To get started, make sure that you’re allowed to rent out your house or room.
 Some homeowners associations have rules against renting out your house, while some landlords also don’t want people subletting your apartment.
 If you’re in the clear, you can become an Airbnb host and start earning money right away.

 Don’t throw out your textbooks when the semester ends.
 Instead, consider selling them on BookScouter.
 This website compares offers from more than 30 book-buying vendors to help you earn the most money.

 To sell on BookScouter, provide information about the book and its condition and decide which offer to accept.
 It’s free to send in textbooks, and you’ll get paid fast, sometimes the same day your books are received.

-If you have clothes you don’t wear or your kids have outgrown, you can bring it to a local consignment shop and earn part of the profit if it sells.
+If you have clothes you don’t wear or your kids have outgrown, you can bring them to a local consignment shop and earn part of the profit if they sell.
 You can also turn a profit off of your unwanted clothes with thredUP, an online thrift store.

 To sell on thredUP, request a Clean Out Bag, fill it with clothes, and send it back to be sold on the thredUP website.
 If your items don’t sell, they will ship them back to you for a small fee or you can donate them.
 You can be paid via PayPal or thredUp credit.

 You can also make money off your unwanted clothes with selling apps like Poshmark, letgo, or the Facebook Marketplace.